ammogcoder/dotNetHelper/ReadMe.md

 Welcome to the .NET Helper Extensions Libraries Libraries with routines and extensions for performing common and useful programming functions on the .NET platform across winforms, webforms, database.
+<br /><br />
 This library contains different .NET classes for extending and increasing the methods available within the .NET framework.
 The current version is based on framework 4.0.
-Some of the classes include the following as well as the open source ADO.NET SQL helper class which has been extended to accommodate some other methods.
+Some of the classes include the following as well as the open source ADO.NET SQL helper class which has been extended to accommodate some other methods.<br /><br />
 DatasetHelper- Focuses on datatable and dataset<br />
 GeneralRoutine - Focuses on general routines across various object types<br />
 HTMLTableHelper - Focuses on generation of html table generation from server-side code<br />